opendistro/for-elasticsearch-docs/README.md

 ## Math

 If you want to use the sorts of pretty formulas that [MathJax](https://www.mathjax.org) allows, add `has_math: true` to the Jekyll page metadata.
-Then insert LaTeX math into HTML tags:
+Then insert LaTeX math into HTML tags with the rest of your Markdown content:

 ```
+## Math

+Some Markdown paragraph.
+Here's a formula:

 <p>
   When \(a \ne 0\), there are two solutions to \(ax^2 + bx + c = 0\) and they are
   \[x = {-b \pm \sqrt{b^2-4ac} \over 2a}.\]
 </p>

+And back to Markdown.
 ```